MintMCP

 Obot MCP Gateway

-Obot takes a different approach as an open-source MIT-licensed MCP gateway.
+Obot takes a different approach as an open-source, self-hosted MCP gateway.
 It is most relevant for organizations that want direct infrastructure control and have the internal resources to operate self-hosted systems.

 Open-Source Value Proposition